bitegarden/bitegarden.github.io/_posts/2025-09-04-generate-useful-reports-form-sonarqube_en.md

 <h2>Frequently Asked Questions (FAQ)</h2>

-**1. Can I use these plugins with any version of SonarQube?**
+**1. Can I use the Report Plugin for SonarQube Server with any version of SonarQube?**
-Yes, both plugins are compatible with multiple SonarQube versions.
-You’ll find exact compatibility details on the download page for each version.
+Yes, this plugin is compatible with multiple versions of SonarQube Server.
+You will find compatibility information on the download page.

 **2. Can I customize reports with my logo and corporate branding?**
 Absolutely!
 You can customize both PDF and ODT reports, including logos, tables, text, and even custom cover pages.